reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 You can enable strict mode for any part of your application.
 For example:
 `embed:update-on-async-rendering/enabling-strict-mode.js`

 In the above example, strict mode checks will *not* be run against the `Header` and `Footer` components.
-However, `RouteOne` and `RouteTwo`, as well as all of their descendants, will have the checks.
+However, `ComponentOne` and `ComponentTwo`, as well as all of their descendants, will have the checks.

-In version 16.3, `StrictMode` helps with:
+`StrictMode` currently helps with:
 * [Identifying components with unsafe lifecycles](#identifying-unsafe-lifecycles)
 * [Warning about legacy string ref API usage](#warning-about-legacy-string-ref-api-usage)
 * [Detecting unexpected side effects](#detecting-unexpected-side-effects)